Chart Color Schemes

 West Leederville's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-West Leederville's health data shows favourable outcomes with low prevalence of common conditions among its general population, although this is higher than the national average for older and at-risk groups.
-Approximately 83% of West Leederville residents have private health cover, compared to Greater Perth's 69.8% and the national average of 55.3%.
-Mental health issues and asthma are the most prevalent conditions, affecting 8.7% and 6.3% of residents respectively.
+West Leederville's health data shows positive outcomes with low prevalence of common health conditions among its general population, yet higher than national averages for older, at-risk cohorts.
+Approximately 83% of West Leederville residents have private health cover, compared to 69.5% in Greater Perth and a national average of 55.7%.
+Mental health issues and asthma are the most common conditions, affecting 8.7% and 6.3% of residents respectively.

 Frequently Asked Questions - Health